 queryAsAtis EOD 2 February to allow extra time for the fund accounting team to make changes to posting rules.The

-diaryEntryVariantfield is optional but naming each variant is useful if you create multiple (see below).
+diaryEntryVariantfield is optional but naming each variant is useful should you create more than one (see below).

 Creating multiple variants of the same estimate

-You can then compare the NAV calculation for variants and decide which one to finalise.
+You can then compare variant NAV calculations and decide which one to finalise.

 To create a variant of an existing VP, call the UpsertDiaryEntryTypeValuationPoint API and specify the same diaryCode but a different diaryEntryVariant.

-For example, you could create three variants with different asAt timestamps and call the ListValuationPointsOverview API to compare the NAV calculations:
+For example, you could create three variants with different queryAsAt, holdingsAsAtOverride and valuationsAsAtOverride timestamps, and call the ListValuationPointsOverview API to compare the NAV calculations:

 Breaking down the NAV calculation